Brandon Lopez earned his first career CARS Pro Late Model Tour win after late race drama broke out.

 16. #7- Tristan McKee

 Scotte is from North Wilkesboro, North Carolina, living just a few minutes from the historic North Wilkesboro Speedway.
-Scotte has raced at local dirt tracks for over five years, as well as covering NASCAR and short track races for nearly a year now, and has a firey passion for all motorsports, working to achieve a career as a driver.
+Scotte has raced at local dirt tracks for over six years, as well as covering NASCAR and short track races for over a year now, and has a firey passion for all motorsports, working to achieve a career as a driver.